 Halloween in France nowadays is rather controversial, due to several reasons.
 One of the main reasons is that traditionally between October 31st and November 2nd, the French, particularly the older generations, visit cemeteries, honor saints, and attend religious services.
-Therefore, Halloween is seen as a distraction and a lack of respect to these celebrations of dead people.
+Therefore, Halloween is seen as a distraction and a lack of respect for these celebrations of dead people.

 Nowadays, Halloween is taking root in France.
 And, of course, the French love to dress up and have a party by culture.
 The jury is still out on if Halloween is gonna stick, but you can be sure that when Yves St. Laurent puts a Halloween costume on the fashion runway, the French take notice.

-Nowadays, shops and trademarks use the images of Halloween, pumpkins, skeletons Bats, ghost etc… in their ads, so now, French people know it well, and some even start to celebrate Halloween with their kids.
-Why not? is so much fun for the hole family.
+Nowadays, shops and trademarks use the images of Halloween, pumpkins, skeletons Bats, ghosts,s, etc… in their ads, so now, French people know it well, and some even start to celebrate Halloween with their kids.
+Why not? is so much fun for the whole family.
 The French traditionally love to get in costumes, and it’s quite common to have a costumed New Year party or a costumed birthday, even more so among kids.

 No nation celebrates the dead with festivities better than Mexico.
-In fact, “Dia de Los Muertos” (Day of the Dead), is celebrated over several days, from Oct.
+In fact, “Dia de los Muertos” (Day of the Dead), is celebrated over several days, from Oct.
 31 through Nov.
 2. It’s not Halloween at all, but rather a way that All Souls Day comes to life in Mexico.
-The celebration offers a chance to remember the deceased, tell their stories and celebrate their lives.
+The celebration offers a chance to remember the deceased, tell their stories, and celebrate their lives.
 Family feasts, skull-shaped sweets, lots of tequila, dancing and mariachi music, as well as parades of people dressed as skeletons, all ensure that one’s ancestors are well remembered.
 The celebration is embraced across Mexico, with huge festivities even in the smallest of villages.

 In Germany, Halloween is celebrated as All Saints Day.
 In southern Germany, it’s celebrated from October 30 to November 8.
-Typically, in this and many other Catholic parts of the world, the All Saints Day is spent attending church, honoring the saints who have died for the Catholic faith, as well as visiting and remembering dead family members, usually graveside.
+Typically, in this and many other Catholic parts of the world, All Saints Day is spent attending church, honoring the saints who have died for the Catholic faith, as well as visiting and remembering dead family members, usually graveside.
 Additionally, Germans hide their knives, so the returning spirits presumably won’t get harmed by random knife movements during the day.